-Use the message key to open the following lists:
+Use the message key 💌 to open the following lists:

-- Answering machine list or network mailbox, if your network provider supports this function and quick dial is set for the network mailbox (→ page 106).
+- Answering machine list or network mailbox, if your network provider supports this function and quick dial is set for the network mailbox (→ page 67).

-- ◆ Incoming message list (→ page 85)
+- ◆ Incoming message list (→ page 50)

 - Missed calls list

-- ◆ Missed alarms list
+- Missed alarms list

 An advisory tone sounds as soon as a new entry appears on a list.
-The key flashes (it goes off when the key is pressed).
+The m key flashes (it goes off when the key is pressed).
 In idle status, the display shows an icon for the new message:

 lcon New message

-മ in an answering machine list or on the network mailbox
+ഫ in the answering machine list or on the network mailbox

-\mathscr{C}{x} in the Missed Calls list
+\mathcal{C}{x} in the Missed Calls list

-\boxtimes in the SMS list or e-mail list
+\square in the SMS list or e-mail list

-in the Missed Alarms list
+[] in the Missed Alarms list